light-mode-image

 10. Select the Create button to create the credential configuration.

-Make the following request to create a simple mDoc credentials configuration that includes the holder's name and e-mail, but also their age from your configured Claims source:
+Make the following request to create an ISO 18013-5 compliant mDoc credentials configuration that includes the holder's identity claims from the authentication provider, and their resident address retrieved from your configured Claims source:

 Request